sybrew/the-seo-framework/readme.txt

 = Installation instructions: =

-1. Install "The SEO Framework" either via the WordPress.org plugin directory or by uploading the files to your server.
+1. Install **The SEO Framework** either via the WordPress.org plugin directory or by uploading the files to your server.
 1. Either Network Activate this plugin or activate it on a single site.
 1. That's it!